 Unite to legislate against hate crime

 Introducing hate crime legislation would place us among the majority of countries in the Organization for Security and Co-operation in Europe (OSCE), the European and common law countries.
-It would help Ireland meet its European Union and International obligations.
+It would help Ireland meet its United Nations, European Union and other international obligations.

-We need to send a clear message that racism and hate have no place in our communities and that our society should be inclusive of all.
+We need to send a clear message that hate crime against anyone’s identity has no place in our communities and that our society should be inclusive of all.

-We must break the silence on hate crime, encourage people to report it, and find effective ways to address all forms of racism and prejudice.
+We must break the silence on hate crime, give the state the tools to deal with it, encourage people to report it, and find effective ways to address all forms of racism and prejudice.
 This legislation can help to achieve that.

 #LoveNotHate: Get involved